Profitbase/Episode-Docs/articles/invision/docs/dimensions/howto/autocopy.md

----
-title: "How to Automate Import of the Primary Dimension"
+# How to Automate Import of the Primary Dimension
-metaKeys: "Automating Import of the Primary Dimension"
-folderOnly: "false"
-pageIndex: 4
----

-### Link to the video
+## Link to the video

 Under [this link](https://profitbasedocs.blob.core.windows.net/videos/Dimension%20-%20Import%20Primary%20Dimension.mp4), you will find a video that shows how to automate copying a Primary Dimension into a Solution.
 Read more about defining dimensions [here](../../dimensions.md).

 <br/>

-### Step by step
+## Step by step

 1. Create the dimension in another Solution (usually a versioned Solution):